markproy/sagemaker-workshop/z-account-prep/README.md

 Before hosting this workshop for a customer, an account needs to be prepared.
 If the customer is new to AWS, or is not already using Amazon SageMaker, we often create a new AWS account on their behalf.
 When attendees already have accounts with access to SageMaker, we can instead ensure the proper account limits are in place.
 When in doubt, we provide the account.

 Once the account is identified or created, account limits need to be confirmed or raised to support the workshop.
+By default, we use `us-east-1` as the region.

 ## Account limits